Inside: Use these Kindness games to teach kindness and kindness concepts in a fun, silly, hands-on way.

 We can also use kindness games to help reinforce or help teach character education concepts.

-Kindness Games Kids will LOVE to Play and Teach Kindness Concepts:
+Kindness Games Kids will LOVE to Play that Teach Kindness Concepts:

 1. ‘Kind Kim’ Says